centrifugal/centrifuge-python/README.md

 * all payloads received from the library will be `bytes` or `None` if not present.
 * don't forget that when using Protobuf protocol you can still have JSON payloads - just encode them to `bytes` before passing to the library.

+## Callbacks should not block

+Event callbacks are called by SDK using `await` internally, the websocket connection read loop is blocked for the time SDK waits for the callback to be executed.
+This means that if you need to perform long operations in callbacks consider moving the work to a separate coroutine/task to return fast and continue reading data from the websocket.

 ## Run tests

 To run tests, first start Centrifugo server: